Graham · North-West Highlands

 - How hard is Beinn Bheag?

-- Beinn Bheag is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 548m of ascent and takes most walkers 4-6 hours.
+- We grade Beinn Bheag at 4/5, which puts it in challenging territory.
+The usual route is around 13km with 548m of climbing; allow 4-6 hours.
 Terrain: Stalkers track on the lower flank, then bog and tussock on the col approach.

 - The standard good-weather months for Beinn Bheag are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.